dzinder/seasmig/README.md

 See release details for configuration and running.

-Additional details and run configurations will be included with a formal publication of:
+Future updates expected with a formal publication of:
 * Early Signs of Post-vaccination Change in US Rotavirus Population (in preperation)